Abhishekgupta022/train_reservation_system/README.md

 The Railway Reservation System developed using Python, MySQL, and various libraries demonstrates a successful integration of database management, user authentication, email communication, and fair allocation processes.
 It offers a complete solution for efficient and user-friendly railway seat reservation, catering to both passengers and administrative needs.

-Feel free to customize this description according to the specific details and functionalities of your project.